Transformers: The Game: Consoles and PC

 The PlayStation 3, Xbox 360, PC and the Wii versions all have the same features.
 By completing certain objectives throughout the game, the G1 versions of Optimus Prime and Megatron become available as alternate appearances, as well as G1 color schemes for Jazz, Starscream, and Optimus (labeled Robovision Optimus Prime).
 These options are turned on or off once obtained through the bonus menu, and only appear while playing as the specified character.
 On January 9, 2008, downloadable content entitled Transformers Unlockables was made available for the Xbox 360 on the Xbox Live Marketplace.
 It unlocks all bonus characters/skins, items, upgrades, and other unlockable content.
-The PlayStation 2 version of Transformers: The Game has the same gameplay and features like all the other console versions, with graphic quality being reduced.
+The PlayStation 2 version of Transformers: The Game, has the same gameplay and features like all the other console versions, with graphic quality being reduced.

 The Wii is unlike the other consoles, utilizing a different control scheme for movement and attacks that take advantage of its motion sensing controls.
 With a controller in the left and right hand the player can swipe to imitate attacks or throwing objects and point the Wii Remote at the screen to aim and shoot the gun.
-The Wii graphics are at a lower resolution than the PC, Xbox 360, though more detailed than the PlayStation 2 version.
+The Wii graphics are at a lower resolution than the PC and Xbox 360, though more detailed than the PlayStation 2 version.

 PlayStation Portable

-Transformers: The Game for the PSP is very different from its console counterparts, whereas the console versions allow the player to choose which side's storyline they wish to play, the PSP version has only one storyline which alternates between the two different sides.
+Transformers: The Game for the PSP is very different from its console counterparts.
+Where the console versions allow the player to choose which side's storyline they wish to play, the PSP version has only one storyline which alternates between the two different sides.
 Also, the player is able to play a total of 23 characters, including characters from previous generations.
 Overall the PSP version of the game has the most playable characters out of all versions, and also includes an alternate story, unrelated to that of other versions.

 Synopsis

 Setting

-The game focuses on the eponymous Transformers, a race of extraterrestrials from the planet Cybertron who resemble robots and can change their form into various vehicles.
-The Transformers consist of two factions: the heroic Autobots and the evil Decepticons, and arrived on Earth following a civil war that left their home planet a deserted and lifeless place.
+The game focuses on the eponymous Transformers, a race of extraterrestrials from the planet Cybertron who resemble robots, and can change their form into various vehicles.
+The Transformers consist of two factions: the heroic Autobots and the evil Decepticons, that arrived on Earth following a civil war that left their home planet a deserted and lifeless place.
 Forced to disguise themselves by taking the form of human vehicles, the Transformers soon reenact their past conflict upon learning that the AllSpark, a powerful artifact and the source of all Transformer life, is on Earth.
 While the Decepticons seek its power to subjugate the Earth, the Autobots attempt to stop them and make peace with mankind.
 The game features two separate campaigns, one from the Autobots' perspective and the other from the Decepticons', which cross over on several occasions.